-Recoverable amounts of construction-in-progress and property, plant and equipment
+Recoverable amounts of property, plant and equipment

 As explained in Note 3(I) to the financial statements, assets that are subject to depreciation and/or amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The recoverable amount is the higher of an asset's fair value less cost to sell and value in use.
 For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Management was unable to provide a valuation of the assets fair value and consequently the recoverable amount of these assets could not be determined.
 At the year end the effect of this matter, which may be material to the financial statements, could not be quantified.
-Consequently we are unable to determine the impact of adjustments necessary to the carrying amounts for construction-in- progress and property, plant and equipment and changes in accumulated deficits
+Consequently we are unable to determine the impact of adjustments necessary to the carrying amounts and changes in recoverable amounts of construction in progress.